-Pale ruby color; cherry, some earthiness on the nose; cherry, raspberry, pomegranate, redcurrant, minerality on the palate.
+Deep ruby color; earth, cherry, musky rose, spice on the nose; black cherry, raspberry, plum, redcurrant, cranberry, minerality on the palate.

 According to the website: “In the late 1800’s, the majestic Long Meadow Ranch property thrived with vineyards, apple orchards, olive groves, hay and a goat milk dairy until farming fell dormant during Prohibition.
 Over the following years, the property became swallowed by the encroaching forest until the Halls bought the property in 1989.